 Hauling your leaves to the local transfer station in most towns means that your leaves will likely be composted.
-Most towns compost their leaf and yard waste these days since it remains to be the most cost-effective way to handle the waste over burning the organic matter.
+Most towns compost their leaf and yard waste these days since it is the most cost-effective way to handle the waste over burning the organic matter.
 That’s a good thing!

 Do you have areas on your property where the soil is less than perfect nutritionally or you simply need to build up more good topsoil?
-Since the leaves were shredded into small pieces, these small pieces can and will now compost into healthy new soil within a year or two.
-In other words, you will also create new nutritious soil this way.
+Since the leaves were shredded into small pieces, these small pieces will compost into healthy new soil within a year or two.
+In other words, you created new nutritious soil this way.

 Objections From Your Landscaper

 Many landscapers do not want to change their usual process of hauling away leaves and charging back their customers for the dumping fees.
-They might tell you it takes way more time to gather, shred down and spread around the leaf material.
+They might tell you it takes way more time to gather, shred, and spread around the leaf material.
 The truth is at the end of the day, it’s about the same time.
-But if you add in next year’s savings on mulching and soil you are likely to find yourself financially ahead.
-Green Living with this composting technique is cost-effective.
+But if you add in next year’s savings on mulching and any purchases of new topsoil you are likely financially ahead.
+That’s when green living with this composting technique is cost-effective.

 The Truth About Eco-Friendly, Green Living

-Eco-friendly practices are mostly a mind-set and a change of habits.
-Reluctant landscapers usually tell their homeowners, that green living approaches including l leaf shredding are more expensive.
+Eco-friendly practices require mostly a change of habits.
+Reluctant landscapers usually tell their homeowners, that green living approaches including leaf shredding are more expensive.
 It just isn’t so.
 This is also how they sell homeowners on the terrible habit of spraying heavy chemicals against weeds.
 These chemical treatments are expensive – why not spend the same money for someone to weed your lawn instead?
 Your kids and your pets are predominantly playing your lawn.
 It is not worth their health and your peace of mind to have them playing on a healthy lawn free of toxic chemical sprays?